dyxribo/as3_colors/readme.md

-# AS3Colors
+# Colors!

-as3colors is a simple color library for Actionscript 3.0. it consists of 2 files, Color and RGBA.
+`Colors!` is a simple color library for Actionscript 3.0. it consists of 2 files, Color and RGBA.

 `RGBA` - a class containing color values along with color manipulation methods for both RGB and RGBA.

-`Colors` - a class containing predefined RGBA color objects.
+`Color` - a class containing predefined RGBA color objects.

 ## Usage